Skip to main content

-How DFI Synergy moved their front desk into Oralstack in three days.
+How DFI Synergy moved its front-desk workflow into Oralstack in three days.

 We used to book on WhatsApp and a paper diary.
 Now we don't reschedule without it being on the schedule, and the bill is ready before the patient stands up.